Defining Night Roles

 (Sometimes referred to as Sleep-in Nights.
 Not to be confused with 'Sleepover or Sleeping Nights’) Carers can expect to have some sleep but will be on call to attend to the client as and when needed.
 Should anticipate being woken once or twice a night for periods of less than 30 minutes.
 Carers work close by and/or use visual/audio monitors to know when they are required.

 (Sometimes referred to as ‘Sleepover Nights’).
 Carers should anticipate being able to sleep through the night and are present as a responsible adult who may be called on for very occasional, unpredicatble needs or emergencies, for example, if a client has infrequent seizures.
-A nightly Sleeping Allowance can be agreed, but if the carer is required at any time during the shift, all hours of the shift must meet National Minimum Wage requirements even if the carer is asleep.
+A nightly Sleeping Allowance can be agreed, but if the carer is required at any time during the shift, all hours of the shift must meet National Minimum Wage requirements.

 Why the Roles May Change – even within a shift.